routific/routific-gem/README.md

 route = job.route
 ```

-`get_route_async` returns a job object with the following attibutes:
+It returns a job object with the following attibutes:
 - `status`: status of the task ('pending', 'processing', 'finished', 'error')
 - `id`: a unique identifier for the task
 - `created_at`, `finished_at`: creation and finish times